allo-media/tech-blog/_posts/2020-03-04-eda-architecture2.md

 - it is created by an *Event* (never by *Commands*) that is published for reasons external to the bus and not as a reaction to other *Event*s; we call that *Event* the *initial event*.
 - Any message (Event, Command or Result) created as a reaction to another message *M*, takes and repeats the conversation ID of *M* as is.

 All consequent messages of a given initial event share the same conversation id, and no other event does.
-That way, we can easily trace and debug the actual pipeline of each incoming conversation for example.
+That way, we can easily trace and debug the actual pipeline of each incoming call for example.

 Finally, the message schemas must be forward compatible: